Bill Damaschke

-William Damaschke (born November 20, 1963) is an American film executive and producer who currently serves as the president of Warner Bros.
+William Damaschke (born November 20, 1963) is an American film executive and producer who currently serves as the president and CCO of Warner Bros.
 Pictures Animation.
 Previously, he had spent 20 years at DreamWorks Animation, most recently as Chief Creative Officer, where he was involved in the creative, artistic, and operational direction of the company.
 His tenure oversaw the release of some of the company's big franchise films, including Madagascar, Kung Fu Panda, How to Train Your Dragon and The Croods.
 He also oversaw all of DreamWorks's live theatrical productions, including the award-winning Shrek the Musical.
 Damaschke’s other projects as a producer include the Broadway musical The Prom, directed and choreographed by Casey Nicholaw, which played at the Longacre Theatre from 15 November 2018 to 11 August 2019; the Broadway-bound musical Half Time, directed and choreographed by Jerry Mitchell, which was presented at the Paper Mill Playhouse in Spring of 2018; and the stage adaptation of Moulin Rouge, directed by Alex Timbers, on which Damaschke serves as executive producer.
 He was also formerly the president of Skydance Animation.